 - Make known your wishes in regard to anatomical gifts.
 You may document your wishes in your health care proxy or on a donor card, available from the hospital.

 Saratoga Hospital serves the people of our community by responding to their health needs with a commitment to provide the highest quality of care.
 As stated in the above NY State Bill of Rights, our patients have a right to receive treatment without discrimination as to race, color, religion, sex, national origin, disability, sexual orientation, gender identity or source of payment.
 We accomplish this by continuously monitoring and evaluating our performance to ensure clinical and service excellence.
 Our commitment is endorsed by The Joint Commission Gold Seal of approval.

-If at anytime you have a concern about the care or services you receive at Saratoga Hospital please contact the Quality Support Services Department at 518- 580-4182.
+If at anytime you have a concern about the care or services you receive at Saratoga Hospital please contact a patient representative in the Quality Support Services Department at 518- 580-2431.
 Our goal is to resolve your concern and identify any opportunity for improvement that will assist us in exceeding expectations and providing the highest quality of care.

 If our review does not lead to resolution, you may bring your quality of care concern to New York State Department of Health, Centralized Hospital Intake Program.